simphotonics/lockattr/README.md

 used to prevent modification of attributes after they have been initially set.

+### 1. Locking Class Attributes

 The intended use-case is demonstrated below.
 Locking the instance attributes of a meta-class is equivalent to locking the class attributes of the class (the meta-class instance).

 Using the decorator [`protect`][protect] involves the following steps:

-1. Declare a class or meta-class.
+1. Declare a meta-class.
 2. Override the method `__setattr__`.
 3. Decorate `__setattr__` with the function [`protect`][protect].
 4. Optionally: Specify which attributes should be locked and